NSA: Webex Best-in-Class in Secure Collaboration Guidelines.Maria Cruz Alcocer

 Guidelines for a Safe, Secure, and Compliant Collaboration Ecosystem

-The National Security Agency (NSA) published a set of guidelines for “Selecting and Using Collaboration Services Safely for Telecommuting.”
-The guidelines that evaluated 17 collaboration service providers identified a dozen critical criteria for cybersecurity functionality and security assurance to help employees and organizations make informed decisions when selecting a collaboration service for their needs.
+The National Security Agency (NSA) published a set of guidelines for “Selecting and Using Security Services Safely. collaboration for telecommuting.
+“Guidelines that evaluated 17 collaboration service providers identified a dozen critical criteria for cybersecurity functionality and security assurance to help employees and organizations make informed decisions when selecting a collaboration service.
 The goal is to help users “reduce their exposure to risk” when conducting business throughout their workday.

 Breadth and depth for security in collaboration services